ND 5000 Foundations in Neurodevelopmental Approach to Teaching - 3 graduate credits

 ND 5030 Collaborative Practices - 2 graduate credits

-This course will provide participants with a deeper understanding of practical ways to apply a neurodevlopmental approach to teaching and learning by looking at student work and addressing instructional dilemmas.
-Through the use of structured protocols, participants will work as a collaborative group to link observable evidence from student work samples to particular underlying neurodvelopmental functions.
+This course will provide participants with a deeper understanding of practical ways to apply a neurodevelopmental approach to teaching and learning by looking at student work and addressing instructional dilemmas.
+Through the use of structured protocols, participants will work as a collaborative group to link observable evidence from student work samples to particular underlying neurodevelopmental functions.
 The process of Looking at Student Work will be used to inform participants about students as learners and identify specific strategies to support increased student achievement.
 Prerequisite: ND 5000 or ND 5110.

 ND 5060 Collaborative Instructional Practices - 3 graduate credits